How Much Does A European Honeymoon Cost?

 Photography by Ever Photo Shoot

 Schengen Visa – Rs 4400 per person ( approx) (Do note that if you are traveling out of the Schengen area, you will have to apply for visas separately to those countries.
-To know what the Schengen details - refer here)
+More Schengen Visa details)

 Eurail Pass – Rs 45000/per person (>28 years old) or Rs 37,000 (<28 years old) for the Global pass.
 But there are options for choosing one or two countries and costs go down by 70%.